Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 - For too long, food waste has been endemic in the sector, but now consumers and employees are calling time on this.
 Therefore businesses of all sizes need to be measuring, monitoring and eliminating their food waste as a matter of urgency.
 Food waste is a complex issue which has historically been tough to crack, but with OLIO’s Food Waste Heroes Programme there’s no longer an excuse for any business to be throwing away food from their stores.

 - Another major challenge is that the sector needs to move its marketing on from appealing to our ‘monkey brain’, and selling us food that’s attractive but not necessarily good for us or sustainable.
 Instead, it needs to do something much, much harder, which is to convince us to undertake behaviour change at scale.

 - I think a mega trend coming out of COVID is the return of the pendulum swing to all things local.
 I believe that we will continue to fall out of love with unsustainable, impersonal brands that do nothing for the planet or our communities, and will increasingly want to shop, eat, work and live local.
 Technology advancements mean we no longer need centralisation or economies of scale for efficiency and so I think we’re on the cusp of a very interesting–and long overdue–local renaissance.

 - According to the UN, humanity’s demand for water is going to outstrip supply by 40% by 2030.
-Given that water is a critical, and enormous component of the global food industry, I think we’ll see a burst of innovation looking to much, much better utilise our precious water resources.
+Given that water is critical, and an enormous component of the global food industry, I think we’ll see a burst of innovation looking too much, much better utilise our precious water resources.